Fluid vs Near Intents — Comparison Report

 ✨ Bottom Line

-If you optimize for lowest trading fee take, Fluid is compelling; if you optimize for broad access, liquidity confidence, and cross-chain execution, Near Intents is the stronger all-around choice.
+For cost-sensitive on-chain trading, Fluid is compelling; for cross-chain users and liquidity-driven execution, Near Intents is the stronger choice.